EliGreenblatt/EliGreenblatt/README.md

 ### Languages
 C++ / C / C# / Python

+### Soft Skills
+- **Friendly**: I believe in fostering a positive and approachable atmosphere in any team setting.
+- **Teamwork**: Enjoy collaborating with others and valuing diverse perspectives to achieve common goals.
+- **Responsibility**: Take ownership of my work and ensure tasks are completed to the highest standard.

 ### Noteable Projects
 - **[RPG 3D Game](https://github.com/GameCourse2024/Treasure-Hunter)**: Led a development team to create a 3D RPG game that won first place in a competition.
 This project involved designing gameplay mechanics, creating engaging stories, and implementing visuals to improve the player experience.